code42/py42/docs/userguides/basics.md

         exit(1)
 ```

-The examples from this guide demonstrate concepts that apply to different areas in py42.
+In summary, keep in mind that the examples from this guide are blanket concepts that apply to other areas in py42.
+You will page over users and devices the same way you page over departing-employees and alerts.